 Have you heard?
 Visual marketing is hot!
 Businesses use pictures, images and video to promote themselves and their products and services.
 You can too!

 If you have been ignoring the power of visual content, maybe now is the time to start.
-Don’t you want to increase the number of people viewing, sharing and engaging with what you share, write or post?!
+Don’t you want to increase the number of people viewing, sharing and engaging with what you share or write?!

 In speaking with job seekers, business owners and companies, I hear things like, “we wouldn’t benefit from using visuals” or “my business isn’t visual.”
-Please skim or read through any of the articles at the end of this post.
-You will see all types of companies creating and sharing visuals.
+But what you will see if you look on social media, there are all types of companies creating and sharing visuals.

 Why Is This Happening?

 We are using mobile devices, we are overwhelmed by information and we are busy!
+Pictures instantly tell a story.
 So make it easy for people to feel emotionally connected to you!

 Types of Visual Content To Create and Use